vlayer-xyz/vlayer/book/src/features/json-and-regex.md

 - `n*m` is limited to 5 242 880.

 ### Syntax
 Underneath, vlayer uses [`regex`](https://docs.rs/regex/latest/regex) rust crate, so syntax if fully compatible with the library.
+Regex playground is available [here](https://rustexp.lpil.uk).